abin-regi/VisionAI/README.md

-# 📹 Video Surveillance Assistant
+# VisionAI

-**Video Surveillance Assistant** is an AI-powered tool that automatically identifies and tracks individuals and vehicles in CCTV footage.
+**VisionAI : AI powered Video Surveillance Assistant** is an AI-powered tool that automatically identifies and tracks individuals and vehicles in CCTV footage.
 Using the **Buffalo model** for facial recognition and optical methods for license plate detection, it provides accurate results even from low-quality surveillance videos.

 ---